MamunAmin/javascript-projects/README.md

 # javascript-projects

 In this repo I have gathered some of my simple single page  **Vanilla Javascript** projects, inspired by the tech youtuber Florin Pop.
 Most of them are not responsive for mobile devices.
-You can see live all of then from - [Here](https://mamunamin.github.io/javascript-projects/) The projects are summarized below:
+You can see live all of them from - [Here](https://mamunamin.github.io/javascript-projects/)

+The projects are summarized below:

  1. **Countdown Timer** - No matter what year is running now, this app will calculate the remaining time for next new year eve. - [ \[Live Here\]](https://mamunamin.github.io/javascript-projects/projects/countdown-timer/index.html)